 Results

 The in vitro PODs are given in Table 1.
 In all but one case, the BioSeek assays gave the lowest PODs.
-These assays are primarily used in this application to look for indications of immunotoxicity (Houck, Friedman et al. 2022).
-The assays are run in several human primary cell types, typically primed with specific cytokines.
-The exception is PFDA, whose most sensitive technology was cell painting assay run in U2OS osteosarcoma cells.
-This assay measure changes in cell morphology under chemical exposure.
+The Bioseek assays include human primary cell and co-culture models of autoimmune disease, chronic (vascular) inflammation, allergy, monocyte activation, lung inflammation and fibrosis, cardiovascular inflammation, and dermatitis, and wound healing (Houck, Friedman et al. 2022).
+The exception is PFDA where the most sensitive technology was the HTPP assay run in U-2 OS osteosarcoma cells.
+This assay measures changes in cell morphology under chemical exposure.
 The MoE values are illustrated in Figure 1.
 Vertical lines are drawn at MoE=1 and 100.
 Only PFOA crosses the MoE=1 line and only for exposed populations (orange points).
 PFOA, PFUnDA and PFDA show MoE values between 1 and 100 for both exposed and general populations.
-As mentioned above, various approximations and assumptions made in this approach can overestimate the MoE, which is the reason for adding an uncertainty or safety factor of at least 100.
-The full discussion of these uncertainties is included in the ORD manuscript.
+As mentioned above, an MoE of 100 is consistent with screening-level risk assessment practices under TSCA.
+A full discussion of the uncertainties in the MoE methods is included in the ORD manuscript currently under review.

 Table 1: Chemical Level in vitro PODs in ng/mL.